-The newly adopted Directive (EU) 2019/1152 aims at improving working conditions by promoting more transparent and predictable employment while ensuring labour market adaptability.
-The requirements of the Directive must be transposed into our national legislation by August 2022.
+The aim of the newly adopted Directive (EU) 2019/1152 is to improve working conditions by promoting more transparent and predictable employment while ensuring labour market adaptability.
+The requirements of the Directive must be transposed into the national legislation by August 2022.

 Among some of the additional minimum rights of employees provided by the Directive includes: